clovenbradshaw-ctrl/ikey4/README.md

 When adding DOM elements at runtime (wizards, modals, etc.), call the global `translateFragment(rootElement)` helper from `scripts/translate.js`.
 It applies `data-i18n*` translations to the supplied subtree so new UI fragments are translated immediately.

+### Style guidelines

+- Shared styles live in `styles/base.css`.
+Link this stylesheet from every HTML page.
+- Avoid inline `style` attributes where possible; prefer CSS classes or page-specific style blocks.
+- Use the CSS variables in `base.css` for colors and spacing to keep a consistent look.

 ## Contributing

 ### Accessibility